 Select the Right Delivery Vehicle

 Here, we determine the best medium (delivery vehicle) for communicating the message.
 Does your audience receive their messages through email, printed letters, or some other way?
 In order to deliver an effective message, you must use the appropriate communication channel.
 Otherwise, your intended message will not reach your audience.

 Once you complete the preliminary work, like analyze, gathered your information, and decide on how you will distribute your message, it’s time to organize all of your information.
 In this sub-step of the planning stage, we will define the main communication idea and decide on a direct or an indirect approach to communicating the message.
 It is also best practices to outline the communication content during this step.

 2. Writing Stage

 The writing stage involves writing our message.
 Composing the message and adapting it to our audience are part of the writing stage.
 In this stage, we concern ourselves with writing, but not the full editing process yet.
 We will discuss the editing in the third step of the writing process.

 Adapt to the Audience

-Build a strong relationship with the audience by establishing credibility and projecting your company’s brand image.
-Use a conversational tone, plain English, and an appropriate voice to deliver the message.
+It is also in this step where we want to build a strong relationship with the audience by establishing credibility.
+We use a conversational tone, plain English, and an appropriate voice to deliver the message.

 Compose the Message

-Choose strong words that create effective sentences and coherent paragraphs.
+The last step in the writing stage is to choose strong words that create useful sentences and coherent paragraphs.